ojedaf/MERLIM/README.md

 ## Download Dataset

-We provide both the original and the edited images we computed to evaluate the hidden hallucinations of the models.
+We provide the edited version of the images of COCO Validation, which we computed to evaluate the hidden hallucinations of the models.
+We encourage you to download the original images using the COCO official library.
+We provide a script to facilitate this process.
 ```bash
 wget https://u.pcloud.link/publink/show?code=kZLSlu0ZAvE3vnlBm5LExM9TCG4AlLttiNHy
 ```